 Keep in mind that it can take a little time for vitamin E to work on your hair: In Bailey's experience, it takes a week for the vitamin to help balance the sebum and oily secretions that help keep your hair and skin moisturized.* In the meantime, look for hair products with the vitamin along with supplementation, because "when applied topically, vitamin E helps produce collagen and healthier skin cells for your scalp," Reslan adds.

 Iron deficiency is a common nutritional deficiency worldwide, and it can lead to hair issues, including dryness and hair loss, says Bailey.* While we don't know exactly how iron affects hair growth specifically, we do know that without the proper iron intake, hair follicles do not function properly.
 Iron supplementation isn't for everyone—as taking the supplement as ferrous oxide or sulfate can cause digestion and stomach issues at higher doses in some people (Note: chelated forms of iron are gentle though)—so talk to your doctor to see if you need to be tested for a deficiency.*

-Vitamin C is a water-soluble vitamin our bodies cannot make on their own, and thus is essential for us to ingest.
+Vitamin C is a water-soluble vitamin our bodies cannot make on their own, and thus is essential for us to ingest daily.
 It's extremely important for a few functions in the body.
 For starters, vitamin C promotes your natural collagen production (great for hair and scalp, as we've noted previously) as well as stabilizes the collagen you have in the body already.* Additionally, its antioxidant properties neutralize oxidative stress and free radicals, which contribute to hair loss and cell damage.
-And finally, vitamin C aids the body in absorbing iron, which we also know is beneficial for hair growth.
+And finally, vitamin C aids the body in absorbing iron, which we also know is beneficial for hair growth.*

 What you put into your body is important for fueling the growth and health of your hair.
 If hair dryness is an issue for you, a supplement can help to support your hair's health naturally.*